Serine C-palmitoyltransferase: Isoforms

 A variety of different serine C-palmitoyltransferase isoforms exist across different species.
 Unlike in eukaryotes, where the enzyme is heterodimeric and membrane bound, bacterial enzymes are homodimers and cytoplasmic.
-Studies of the isoform of the enzyme found in the Gram-negative bacterium S. paucimobilis were the first to elucidate the structure of the enzyme, revealing that PLP cofactor is held in place by several active site residues including Lys265 and His159.
+Studies of the isoform of the enzyme found in the Gram-negative bacterium Sphingomonas paucimobilis were the first to elucidate the structure of the enzyme, revealing that PLP cofactor is held in place by several active site residues including Lys265 and His159.
 Specifically, the S. paucimobilis isoform features an active-site arginine residue (Arg378) that plays a key role in stabilizing the carboxy moiety of the PLP-L-serine external aldimine intermediate.
 Similar arginine residues in enzyme homologues (Arg370, Arg390) play analogous roles.

 Other homologues, such as in Sphingobacterium multivorum, feature the carboxy moiety bound to serine and methionine residues via water in place of arginine.
-Certain enzyme homologues, such as in S. multivorum as well as B. stolpii, are found to be associated with the inner cell membrane, thus resembling the eukaryotic enzymes.
+Certain enzyme homologues, such as in S. multivorum as well as Bdellovibrio stolpii, are found to be associated with the inner cell membrane, thus resembling the eukaryotic enzymes.
 The B. stolpii homologue also features substrate inhibition by palmitoyl-CoA, a feature shared by the yeast and mammalian homologues.